ConsortiumGARR/idem-tutorials/HOWTO-Shibboleth/Identity Provider/Fedora/HOWTO Install and Configure a Shibboleth IdP v3.2.1 on Linux Fedora 24 Server Edition with Apache2 + Jetty9.md

-# HOWTO Install and Configure a Shibboleth IdP v3.2.1 on Linux Fedora 24 Server Edition with Apache2 + Jetty9
+# HOWTO Install and Configure a Shibboleth IdP v3.2.1 on Linux Fedora 24 Server Edition (minimal) with Apache2 + Jetty9

 ## Table of Contents